Chart Color Schemes

 Doncaster East - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doncaster East - North has a culturally diverse population, with 57.4% speaking a language other than English at home and 52.0% born overseas.
-Christianity is the predominant religion in Doncaster East - North, comprising 46.0% of its population.
-Buddhism is overrepresented compared to Greater Melbourne, making up 5.1% of Doncaster East - North's population.
+Doncaster East-North is one of the most culturally diverse areas in Australia, with 57.4% of its population speaking a language other than English at home and 52.0% born overseas by 2016 Census data.
+Christianity was found to be the main religion in Doncaster East-North, comprising 46.0% of people.
+However, Buddhism is overrepresented at 5.1%, compared to 4.2% across Greater Melbourne.

 Frequently Asked Questions - Diversity